Catuṣkoṭi: Nagarjuna

-In other words, it makes no difference whether you are working with positive configuration or negative configuration.

-More over, if you replace p with not P, then the positive configuration set for not P will be the same as negative configuration of P.
+Thus, a four-fold configuration resurfaces, with positive and negative configurations being mere rewritten alternatives (ie. it makes no difference whether one works with the positive or negative catuskoti).
+For example, if one replaces P with Not P, then the positive configuration set for Not P will be functionally equivalent to the negative configuration of P.

 Sanjaya Belatthiputta, a 6th century BCE Indian ascetic whose teachings are similar to that of Nagarjuna are compared to that of a "theory of eel-wrigglers" in the famous Samannaphala Sutta (DN 2).
 Sanjaya is recorded as saying: